Anthony Maher (Gaelic footballer): Senior

 Maher won his third Munster title in 2013 after wins over Tipperary, Waterford, a game where he scored a goal, and Cork.
 He missed out on the All-Ireland quarter-final win over Cavan.
 He was back in the starting 15 for the semi-final with Dublin.
 In a game regarded as one of the all-time greats, Dublin won out 3–18 to 3-11.

 Wins over Clare and Cork seen Maher win his fourth Munster title in five seasons.
 He later lined out as Galway were beaten.
 In the All-Ireland semi-final Kerry faced Mayo.
 The sides finished level so replay was needed.
 The replay played in Limerick is regarded as one of the games of the decade as extra time was needed, before Maher and co got over the line.
 Maher later lined out in his second All-Ireland final as Kerry faced Donegal.
 In a tight game Kerry came out on top and Maher won his second All-Ireland medal, and first on the field of play.

-In 2015 Kerry overcame Tipperary to seen Maher qualify for his fifth Munster final in six seasons, where he again came up againest Cork.
+In 2015 Kerry overcame Tipperary to see Maher qualify for his fifth Munster final in six seasons, where he again came up against Cork.
 Kerry needed a replay to get over the line to give Maher his fifth Munster SFC medal.
-Wins over Kildare in the Quarter final and Tyrone in the semi-final seen Kerry back in the All-Ireland final where they faced Dublin.
+Wins over Kildare in the Quarter final and Tyrone in the semi-final saw Kerry back in the All-Ireland final where they faced Dublin.
 In a closely fought game it was Dublin who came out on top on a 0–12 to 0-09 scoreline.
 Despite the loss Maher ended the year by picking up an All-Star award.